-You can see that all we had to do was to replace the subject 'he' with interrogative pronoun.
+You can see that all we had to do was to replace the subject 'he' with an interrogative pronoun.

 Interrogative Pronouns as the Object

-Here, a new cup of coffee (object) is deleted.
-Do you need? is the yes/no question, and what is used at the beginning of the sentence as an interrogative pronoun.
+Here, a new coffee maker (object) is deleted.
+'Do you need?' is the yes/no question, and 'what' is added to the beginning of the sentence as an interrogative pronoun.

-Whose as the Possessive Pronoun or Determiner
+'Whose' as a Possessive Pronoun or a Determiner

 Who or Whom?

-In modern English ‘whom' is considered formal and old-fashioned.
-So you can just use ‘who’ both as subject and object.
+In modern English, 'whom' is considered formal and old-fashioned.
+So 'who' can be used to ask about both the subject and object of a sentence.

 Interrogative Pronouns + Ever

-Let us look at some examples:
+Take a look at some examples:

-Here 'ever' is used to show that the person is surprised.
+Here '-ever' is used to show that the person is surprised.

-Here, ‘Color’ is a noun added to 'what’, so 'what' is an interrogative determiner here.
+Here, 'color' is a noun added to 'what,' so 'what' is an interrogative determiner here.

-As you see, 'Shoes' is a noun added to 'whose’ ,so 'whose' is an interrogative determiner here.
+As you see, 'shoes' is a noun added to 'whose,' so 'whose' is an interrogative determiner here.